pratiksinha-kol/aws-bootcamp-cruddur-2023/journal/week8.md

 ## Homework Task Performed for Week 8

 _AWS Cloud Development Kit (AWS CDK) is an open-source softftware development framework that supports language such as Python, C#, Java, TypeScript, JavaScript and Go.
-Using CDK, you can build cloud infrastructure with the programming language you are confortable with.
-In simpler terms, CDK is a tool to define your cloud infratsurcture as a as code._
+Using CDK, you can build cloud infrastructure with the programming language you are comfortable with.
+In simpler terms, CDK is a tool to define your cloud infratsurcture as a code._

 ***Task Performed from Live Stream***
 ** **